danialgoodwin/ultimate-city/ultimate-city--via-storage-containers.md

 These storage containers can be insulated, climate controlled, and custom fitted with pretty much anything.
 They can be quicker and cheaper to build than similar alternatives.
 These containers can withstand a lot of weather and be stacked 9-high.

 An example retail area idea.
-Some floors may be combined depending on the space available
+Some floors may be combined depending on the space available.
+Though, these thoughts aren't limited to storage containers.
 - First floor:
     - High traffic commercial space
     - Restraunt, fast food, coffee/tea shops,